This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-Children with cerebral palsy are at risk for behavioral conditions because of the challenges that the physical disability presents and the underlying brain damage that leads to cerebral palsy.
+Children with cerebral palsy are at risk for behavioral problems, including hyperactivity, antisocial behaviors, anxiety, dependency, and more.
+They are at increased risk for behavioral conditions because of the challenges that the physical disability presents and the underlying brain damage that leads to cerebral palsy.
 Experts in behavior and mental health can help parents and their children cope with and learn to change problem behaviors.

 What Are Behavioral Disorders?

 Behavioral disorders are more common in childhood than many people realize.
-Still, it can be difficult to distinguish between actual conditions and responses to stress or new situations, or even typical developmental phases.
+Still, it can be difficult to distinguish between actual conditions and responses to stress new situations or even typical developmental phases.

 Examples of problematic behaviors are those that are inappropriate for a child’s age or development status: harming self or others, destruction of property, hyperactivity, impulsiveness, lying, stealing, aggression, early engagement in risky behaviors like sex, smoking, or drinking, out of control tantrums, or doing poorly in school.